 Despite some evidence suggesting that there is still some ongoing star formation in NGC 3293, it is thought that most, if not all, of the nearly fifty stars in this cluster were born in one single event.
 But even though these stars are all the same age, they do not all have the dazzling appearance of a star in its infancy; some of them look positively elderly, giving astronomers the chance to explore how and why stars evolve at different speeds.

-This image was taken with the Wide Field Imager (WFI) installed on the MPG/ESO 2.2-metre telescope at ESO’s La Silla Observatory in northern Chile.
+This image was taken with the Wide Field Imager (WFI) installed on the MPG/ESO 2.2-meter telescope at ESO’s La Silla Observatory in northern Chile.